Everything’s on the Line

 The next summer, Nautical North Glass Bottom Boat Tours opened its doors.

 Now, although Captain Dowker has paid her private investor back in full and looks forward to work every day, running a water quality-reliant business isn’t always smooth sailing.
 For decades, the Great Lakes have been haunted by an intensifying host of ecological threats, putting countless coastal communities and careers at risk.
-We’ve seen a glimpse of the potential future in recent years, when water levels fluctuated beyond standard levels, causing extreme erosion to the point of homes collapsing into lakes.
+We’ve seen a glimpse of the potential future in recent years, when water levels fluctuated beyond standard levels, causing extreme erosion and even causing some homes to collapse into northern Michigan lakes.

 The theory of climate havens is paradoxical – in the process of a mass migration and its following population influx, the fragile states of these so-called sanctuaries will likely be thrown off-kilter.